 I know.
-For a long time the review horizon stayed devoid of any new Dio records.
-To avoid overcooking the stew and scare our fans off, I guess.
+For a long time, the review horizon stayed devoid of any new Dio records.
+To avoid overcooking the goose and scare our fans off, I guess.
 But – by Loki – the temptations are sometimes just too juicy.
 Specifically when The Last in Line released on 2 July some 34 years ago.
 So, here’s to a few moments for this fanboy to gush about Dio and his travels about the early metal landscape.

 The ’80s definitely were a superb decade for metal in general.
 And without the crystal clear voice of Ronnie-James Dio belting out lyrics, we would miss a big junk of metal lore.
 You can surely find fault with his earlier or later work, but fact of the matter is that he wrote metal history.

 Remember, this was a time when the Heavy Metal movement just started to build some decent momentum.
 With a population over much of the globe still being pretty closed like so many clams to these new sounds.
-So, such depictions, coupled with the high-pitched screaming was seen as the work of Satanists.
-The very same thing that happened to Iron Maiden when they released The Number of the Beast in 1982.
+So, such depictions, coupled with Dio’s high-pitched screaming was seen as the work of Satanists.
+The very same thing happened to Iron Maiden when they released The Number of the Beast in 1982.

 Yet, much improvement found its way back into Dio‘s offerings later with the excellent Dream Evil and the somewhat belated, but still juicy Lock Up The Wolves.
 After that things started to drift again, kind of aimlessly towards dark rocks looming at the horizon.

 The Last in Line hits the ground running with two straight killer tracks.
 Both We Rock and The Last in Line – the title offering – just race forward like there is no tomorrow.
-A no-nonsense, straightforward and very speedy delivery of Heavy Metal that quickly became part of the staple of Dio tracks for any metalhead’s music collection.
-Two heavy rollers at the beginning of the track list should pave the way for more goodness to reach our ears.
+A no-nonsense, straightforward, and very speedy delivery of Heavy Metal that quickly became part of the staple of Dio tracks for any metalhead’s music collection.
+Two heavy rollers at the beginning of the tracklist should pave the way for more goodness to reach our ears.

 Or do they?

-Because by the ominously named Breathless, steam seems to escape from a leak somewhere in the hull of this ship.
+Because by the ominously named track Breathless, steam seems to escape from a leak somewhere in the hull of this ship.
 The Last in Line turns into some sort of roller coaster that left me strangely unsatisfied at the end of a series of new listens.
 And same as with a steam pipe sporting a leak, sometimes pressure increases again and – sometimes – it hits rock bottom.
 And back to Breathless, this track just about limps into acceptable space by virtue of a good solo.

-But then comes I Speed At Night that impresses on speed (no kidding) and an acceptable solo, but severely lacks on structure.
+But then comes I Speed At Night that impresses on speed (no kidding) and an acceptable solo, but severely lacks structure.
 Simplistically noodling about the track like Scorpions on a bad day will just not do, even for a Dio track with all its brownie points attached.
 Eat Your Heart Out – the other dud – almost made me go to sleep by sheer boredom.

 Evil Eyes surely gets the nod with its typical Dio-esque antics and pretty acceptable solo in the middle.
 The Last in Line makes us wait to the very end for one of the best tracks, though.
-The mid-tempo Egypt (The Chains are On) impresses with substance and a pretty sturdy storyline that gets you a typical Dio-esque send off.
+The mid-tempo Egypt (The Chains Are On) impresses with substance and a pretty sturdy storyline that gets you a typical Dio-esque send-off.
 This is one juicily delicious track, right out of the Dio playbook.

 The record sports just too many ups and downs to really call it stellar without a huge payload of goodwill.
 The album comes across like the evil twin of Holy Diver.
 Hand-in-glove they seem to march down towards Dio‘s future glories.
 Only the portents on The Last in Line point towards a cloudier future and a sound growing stale.